 3. NPS (Net Promoter Score)

-NPS is considered as one of the most important growth indicators.
-It is important to send out quarterly surveys to your customers and analyse their responses.
+NPS is considered one of the most important growth indicators.
+It is important to send out quarterly surveys to your customers and analyze their responses.
 This way you will get a clear idea of what your customers really expect from you and where you have disappointed them.

 4. Repeat Buyers